Food allergies are commonly triggered by certain nuts, peanuts, shellfish, fish, milk, eggs, wheat, and soybeans.

 Doctors suspect a food allergy based primarily on the person’s history.
 Usually in adults, the allergy is obvious.
 But diagnosing a food allergy in children may be difficult.
 Some food allergies may be difficult to distinguish from many other digestive problems, such as irritable bowel disease Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is a disorder of the digestive tract that causes recurring abdominal pain and constipation or diarrhea.
 Symptoms vary but often include lower abdominal pain, bloating... read more .

 Skin prick tests Skin testing Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more with extracts from various foods may be done if a food allergy is suspected.
-A drop of each extract is placed on the person’s skin, which is then pricked with a needle.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more with extracts from various foods may be done if a food allergy is suspected.
+A drop of each extract is placed on the person’s skin, which is then pricked with a needle through the drop.
 A skin reaction to a food tested does not necessarily mean that a person is allergic to that food, but no skin reaction means that an allergy to that food is unlikely.

 Alternatively, an allergen-specific immunoglobulin (IgE) Allergen-specific serum IgE tests Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more test may be done.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more test may be done.
 The immune system produces a different type of IgE in response to each allergen.
 For example, the IgE that is produced after pollen is inhaled differs from the IgE that is produced when nuts are eaten.
 For the test, doctors withdraw a sample of blood and determine whether IgE in the person's blood binds to a specific allergen used for the test, such as one for peanuts.
 If binding occurs, the person has an allergy to that allergen.